mpky/UL-song-lyrics/README.md

+# Predicting Genre from Song Lyrics

 #### Project Goal

 Use several unsupervised learning approaches to attempt to predict the genre of a song from its lyrics.
-The eventual goal is to produce a consistent, working model that can then be applied in a variety of ways.
 Labeling each artist's genre by hand is very tedious, so any automation would save time and effort.

 #### Implementation and Training

 I applied both TFIDF and CountVectorizer natural language processing techniques to create feature spaces out of a corpus of song lyrics.
-I then used K-Means, Mean Shift, and Spectral Clustering to try to detect any underlying patterns to the lyrics.
+I then used K-Means, Mean Shift, and Spectral Clustering to try to detect underlying patterns to the lyrics.

 In an attempt to find a technique better suited for the sparse data, I implemented Latent Dirichlet allocation and Non-negative Matrix Factorization.
 Using pyLDAvis, I visualized the topics.